ECOS Orientation, Feb 17

-Come learn what ECOS is all about!
-Attend our monthly orientation session on Tuesday, March 18, 2025 from 6:00 – 6:30pm via Zoom to get a broad overview of what ECOS does, why it matters and what you can do to help!
-This orientation can also help anyone wanting to learn more about environmental issues in the Sacramento region.
-We will cover our current goals that involve climate change prevention, promoting infill over sprawl development, transit, habitat protection and the wise use of water resources, among others.
+Learn what ECOS is all about!
+Attend our monthly orientation session on Tuesday, February 17, 2026 from 6:00 – 6:30 pm via Zoom to get a broad overview of what ECOS does, why it matters, and what you can do to help!
+This orientation can also benefit anyone interested in learning more about environmental issues in the Sacramento region.
+We will cover our current goals that involve climate change prevention, promoting infill over sprawl development, transit, habitat protection, and the wise use of water resources, among others.

 ACTION ALERT: Sacramento Investment Without Displacement